mingwangrrc/weather/README.md

 ## Getting Started

 ### Prerequisites
-To stand up the Temperature App, ensure you have the following installed on your local machine:
+To stand up the Weather App, ensure you have the following installed on your local machine:
 - **Android Studio**: To open and run the application
 - **Android SDK**: Ensure your Android SDK is set up properly